cquark7/cquark7/README.md

 ### Hi there 👋 I'm Deepankar!

-I'm a software engineer by profession, and an armchair philosopher by heart 🌍
+I'm a software engineer by profession, and a philosopher by heart 🌍

 My expertise is in Data Science, DevOps & Full-Stack Python Development 🐍